polyfy/polylith/readme.md

   Stable points are normally set by the CI server or by individual developers, e.g. Lisa, with 'git tag -f stable-lisa'.

-  The pattern can be changed in :stable-since-tag-pattern in ./deps.edn.
+  The pattern can be changed in :stable-tag-pattern in ./deps.edn.

   The way the latest tag is found is by taking the last line of the output from:
     git tag --sort=committerdate -l 'stable-*'